 In this segment of this Yogyakarta Travel Guide we will look at some general advice regarding the city.

 Most people fly into Java via Jakarta, which has somewhat of a negative reputation amongst travellers.
+Whether this is fair or not is a debate for a different time.
 However you can also fly into Yogyakarta’s Adisucipto International Airport which isn’t that far from the city.
 Notably Air Asia fly’s here from Singapore and Kula Lumpur.
 There are also domestic flights, including to and from Denpasar on Bali.

 Java has a good rail network, and train travel is a good option to move onward from Yogyakarta.
 Many travellers make Mount Bromo their next stop and you can take a train direct from here to Probolinggo, which acts as a gateway to the Volcano.
 The train leave’s from the main station ‘Tugu Station’ in the morning and takes over 8 hours.
 You could also choose to stop in Solo, Malang or Surabaya if you want to see more of Java’s cities.

 The locals will be first to tell you to use Grab to order taxi’s.
 Its South East Asia’s most popular taxi app and will save you money compared to standard taxi’s.
 So this Yogyakarta Travel Guide definitely recommends you download it to your phone before you travel!
 Inside the city you can walk around the Kraton no problem.
 I actually think this is the best way to see the city, you can view interesting buildings and spot the aforementioned street art.
-The weather will get very hot though so use sunscreen and don’t stay out in the afternoon sun for too long!
-Renting a scooter is popular too, if you ride.
+The weather will get very hot though so use sunscreen and don’t stay out in the afternoon sun for too long.
+Additionally wear a hat if you can.
+Protecting yourself from the sun is important.
+Renting a scooter is popular too, if you can ride.

 If you want an authentic taste of Javanese cuisine then Yogyakarta is a great place for it.
 Jalan Wijilan has multiple ‘Gudeg’ style restaurants which offer Javanese food for very cheap prices.
 Gudeg itself is jack fruit soaked in palm sugar and coconut milk with spices to flavour.
 What these restaurants offer is generally rice and then you choose your extra portions.
 So as well Gudeg itself you can get tofu, tempeh, eggs and various meats.
 If you are unfamiliar with tempeh it is a traditional soy product that originates from Indonesia.
 Checking these places out is definitely highlight of this Yogyakarta Travel Guide, they offer a true local Javanese experience.